 For spring pins and rolled pins, a different type of machine is used.
 A spring pin machine takes a flat strip of metal and rolls the material into the desired pin shape, length, and thickness.
 This process is also ideal for high quantities and is relatively cheap compared to other machining processes.

 Spex offers a large selection of custom precision pins and rollers for whatever your project needs.
-Our products come in an array of different materials and finishes and are manufactured to meet all quantity needs.
+We are an ISO 9001:2015 certified company, and our team specializes in precision machining and supply chain efficiency.
+Our machined components are available in an array of different materials and finishes and are manufactured to meet all the highest quantity needs.

-Talk with one of our team members to order precision metal pins.
+Talk with one of our team members to get a quote for precision metal pins.

 Phone: (585) 467-0520